Higher Airy structures and topological recursion for singular spectral curves: Open intersection numbers

 Finally, note that the definition of the Kontsevich-Penner matrix model of \cite{ABT17} can be obtained from the one in \cite{Ale15} by the substitution $\Phi \rightarrow \Lambda - H$. \end{remark}

-It is expected that these three collection of numbers coincide. \begin{conjecture} There exists a geometric definition of the open intersection numbers with boundary descendants, and it is such that $Z_{{\rm open}} = Z_{{\rm ABT}}$, that is
+It is expected that these three collections of numbers coincide. \begin{conjecture} There exists a geometric definition of the open intersection numbers with boundary descendants, and it is such that $Z^{{\rm open}} = Z^{{\rm ABT}}$, that is

-\end{conjecture} \begin{conjecture} There exists a geometric definition of the open intersection numbers with boundary descendants, and it is such that $Z_{{\rm open}} = Z_{{\rm KP}}$, that is
+\end{conjecture} \begin{conjecture} There exists a geometric definition of the open intersection numbers with boundary descendants, and it is such that $Z^{{\rm open}} = Z^{{\rm KP}}$, that is

-\end{conjecture} \begin{conjecture} We have $Z_{{\rm KP}} = Z_{{\rm ABT}}$. \end{conjecture} Obviously, any two of the conjectures imply the third one.
+\end{conjecture} \begin{conjecture} We have $Z^{{\rm KP}} = Z^{{\rm ABT}}$. \end{conjecture} Obviously, any two of the conjectures imply the third one.
 They are supported by partial results: \begin{itemize} \item The specialisation of \cref{conj1} to $t_{k}^{\partial} = 0$ for $k > 0$ is proved in \cite{ABT17} conditionally to \cite[Theorem 1.1]{ABT17} whose proof was announced by Solomon and Tessler but has not appeared yet.
-The same specialisation in \cref{conj2} was anticipated in \cite{Saf16} and proved there for $g = 0,\tfrac{1}{2},1$. \item The specialisation of \cref{conj3} to $Q = 1$ is proved in \cite{Ale15} via integrability techniques and for $Q = \pm 1$ in \cite[Section 4.2]{ABT17} by matrix integral techniques. \item The string and dilaton equations satisfied by $Z_{{\rm ABT}}$ and $Z_{{\rm KP}}$ are the same \cite[Section 4.3]{ABT17}. \end{itemize}
+The same specialisation in \cref{conj2} was anticipated in \cite{Saf16} and proved there for $g = 0,\tfrac{1}{2},1$. \item The specialisation of \cref{conj3} to $Q = 1$ is proved in \cite{Ale15} via integrability techniques and for $Q = \pm 1$ in \cite[Section 4.2]{ABT17} by matrix integral techniques. \item The string and dilaton equations satisfied by $Z^{{\rm ABT}}$ and $Z^{{\rm KP}}$ are the same \cite[Section 4.3]{ABT17}. \end{itemize}